-In this article, we’ll cover the top 7 IBM Instana alternatives based on OpenTelemetry support, MELT observability, pricing transparency, deployment flexibility, sampling strategies, compliance readiness, and customer support.
+In this article, we’ll cover the top 7 IBM Instana alternatives based on OpenTelemetry support, MELT observability, pricing, deployment flexibility, sampling strategies, and customer support.

 - CubeAPM